 Gina K Stenciled Frame Card

 Hello to my dear Arties!!
 Welcome to the blog today.
 For Father’s Day I received a gift from my wife — a shopping trip to Gina K’s website!
-So I chatted a minute with the legend herself for a bit, asking what she thought I should grab.
-And without hesitation, she recommended the stencils.
+So I chatted with the legend herself for a bit, asking what she thought I should grab.
+And without hesitation, Gina recommended her stencils.

 For todays card, I created an A2-sized panel using the Art Deco Stencil.
 I taped it down with some Purple Tape over the cardstock and blended Cherry Red, Red Hot, and Dandelion ink up the panel.
 The Dandelion and Red Hot mixed create a beautiful orange color at the top of the panel.